ItaiAxelrad/open-spec/docs/_partials/013300 Submittal Procedures-2.md

 2. Quality Assurance
    1. The work is based on the standards of quality established in the Contract Documents.
 All Products proposed for use, including those specified by required attributes and performance, shall require review by the engineer before being incorporated into the work.
 2. The Contractor shall bear ultimate responsibility for providing a complete working system and shall guarantee that all installed systems components are compatible and will provide for the intended operation of the component and the system of which it is a part.
 ## Product
 1. 2.1 Submittal Schedule

-## General

-: At the pre-construction conference or within 10 days after Notice of Award, whichever comes first, compile and submit 2 copies of a complete and comprehensive schedule of all submittals anticipated to be made during progress of the work.
+	 1. General: At the pre-construction conference or within 10 days after Notice of Award, whichever comes first, compile and submit 2 copies of a complete and comprehensive schedule of all submittals anticipated to be made during progress of the work.
 Include a list of each type of item for which Contractor’s Drawings, Shop Drawings, Certificates of Compliance, material samples, guarantees, or other types of submittals are required.
 Upon approval by the engineer, this section will become part of the Contract and the Contractor will be required to adhere to the schedule except when specifically permitted otherwise.
 2. Coordination:
       1. Coordinate the schedule with all necessary subcontractors and materials suppliers to ensure their understanding of the importance of adhering to the approved schedule and their ability to so adhere.
 Coordinate as required to ensure grouping of submittals as described in Paragraph 3.2 below.
 3. Revisions: